On energy and its positivity in spacetimes with an expanding flat de Sitter background: Defining energy with an expanding flat de Sitter background

 Quasi-local notions of energy play a central role in mathematical relativity, as they provide a framework for defining and analyzing the energy content of finite spacetime regions (see \cite{lee2019} for a survey of various notions of quasi-local energy and their properties).

-In the quasi-local setting, one considers an initial data set $(\Omega, g, k, \lambda)$, where $\Omega$ is compact with some boundary component\footnote{In general, $\Omega$ can have multiple boundary components.
-The perspective here is that $\Sigma$ is an outer boundary component that encompasses multiple inner boundary components that could represent black hole horizons. } $\S := \partial \Omega$ of positive Gauss curvature.
+In the quasi-local setting, one considers an initial data set $(\Omega, g, k)$, where $\Omega$ is compact with with boundary\footnote{In general, $\Omega$ can have multiple boundary components.} $\S := \partial \Omega$ of positive Gauss curvature.
 By the Weyl embedding theorem \cite{Nirenberg1953, Pogorelov1952}, there is an isometric embedding of $\Sigma$ within Euclidean space $\R^3$ which bounds a compact and convex subset $\Omega_0$.
 Let $H_0$ and $H$ denote the mean curvatures of $\Sigma$ within $\R^3$ and $\Omega$, respectively.
 (In our convention, the mean curvature is the trace of the second fundamental form with respect to the outward unit normal.)
-Then we define the energy $E_\lambda$ as a direct generalization of the Liu--Yau energy \cite{LiuYau2003, LiuYau2006}:
+Then we define the energy $E_\lambda$ as a direct generalization of the Liu--Yau energy \cite{LiuYau2003, LiuYau2006}.
+It can be derived from the free-energy Hamiltonian in general relativity, see eq.
+(105) in \cite{Kijowski1997}. \ \begin{definition} Let $(\Omega, g, k)$ be a compact initial data set with nonempty boundary $\Sigma := \partial \Omega$ of positive Gauss curvature.
+Let $H $ be the mean curvature of $\Sigma$ in $\Omega$ with respect to the outward normal, and let $H_0$ be the mean curvature of the isometric embedding of $\Sigma$ into Euclidean space $\R^3$.
+Then